pzaino/zvector/README.md

 * Create large arrays from the beginning
 * If your app is multi-threaded:
   * If it does a lot of sequential calls to vect_add or vect_remove then try to use the user locks before starting your loop of calls to vect_add or vect_remove.
 To use the user locks have a look at the User Guide for the function vect_lock() and vect_unlock().
-  * If you can then use local vectors to your thread and when you're done then use vect_move or vect_merge to merge it to your global thread.
+  * If you can, then use local vectors to your thread to process thread data, and when processing is completed, use vect_move or vect_merge to merge your local vector items to your global vector.
 This will reduce concurrency and increase parallelism.
-If you use this approach you can also improve performances even more by setting the local vector property VECT_NOLOCKING so each vect_add etc. operation will not lock on the local vector.
+If you use this approach you can also improve performances even more by setting the local vector property VECT_NOLOCKING, so each vect_add etc. operation will not lock on the local vector.
 See 04PTest005 for more details on how to use this technique.
 * Try to use ZVector in conjunction with jemalloc or other fast memory allocation algorithms like tcmalloc etc.
   * To run a quick test with jemalloc for example, if you have it installed in `/usr/lib64/`, then run:
 ```